rpmuller/ePubs/WesternPhilosophy.md

 therefore, though war may sometimes be a necessary means to it, should not be war, but the activities of peace.

 This leads to the question: how large should a State be?
-Large

-ARISTOTLE'S POLITICS

-cities, we are told, are never well governed, because a great multi- tude cannot be orderly.
+Large cities, we are told, are never well governed, because a great multitude cannot be orderly.
 A State ought to be large enough to be more or less self-sufficing, but not too large for constitutional government.
 It ought to be small enough for the citizens to know each other's characters, otherwise right will not be done in elections and law-suits.
 The territory should be small enough to be surveyed in its entirety from a hill-top.
-We are told both that it should be self-sufficient (1326*) and that it should have an export and import trade (1327*), which seems an inconsistency.
+We are told both that it should be self-sufficient (1326) and that it should have an export and import trade (1327), which seems an inconsistency.

-Men who work for their living should not be admitted to citizen- ship. " Citizens should not lead the life of mechanics or tradesmen, for such a life is ignoble and inimical to virtue."
+Men who work for their living should not be admitted to citizen- ship.
+"Citizens should not lead the life of mechanics or tradesmen, for such a life is ignoble and inimical to virtue."
 Nor should they be husbandmen, because they need leisure.
 The citizens should own the property, but the husbandmen should be slaves of a different race (1330).
 Northern races, we are told, are spirited; southern races, intelligent; therefore slaves should be of southern races, since it is inconvenient if they are spirited.
-The Greeks alone are both spirited and intelligent; they are better governed than barbarians, and if united could rule the world (1327*).
+The Greeks alone are both spirited and intelligent; they are better governed than barbarians, and if united could rule the world (1327).
 One might have expected at this point some allusion to Alexander, but there is none.

 With regard to the size of States, Aristotle makes, on a different scale, the same mistake that is made by many modern liberals.